The SNAP Lab

 Huddleston, WE, Greenberg, AS, & DeYoe, EA (2019).
 Population motor attention fields in human parietal cortex:

-paps predicts individual variation in behavior.
+Variation in paps predicts individual variation in behavior.

 Gurariy, G, Vickery, TJ, & Greenberg, AS (2019).
 Evidence of object-based warping in early visual cortex.